How to Determine Roof Water Damage From a Leak

 Depending upon where exactly the leak is and where the water lands, there is a possibility of a fire starting.
 It’s important to know where any electrical units may be (outlets, light switches, appliances, etc, as well as where and how the water is traveling.

 If the water is traveling, or leaking anywhere near electrical circuits, there is a potential hazard for fire.
 Essentially water can reach near the circuitry and cause a spark and make the surrounding combustible materials go up in flames.
-Be sure and contact Jenkins Restorations for any mold removal, fire damage or water damage restoration services.
+Be sure and contact Jenkins Restorations if you need roof leak water damage repair.